Thierry-Dumont/Odes-NG/README.md

 To learn about Ordinary Differential Equations solvers, have a look at the _bible_ which are  the three books:

-* _Solving Ordinary Differential Equations I_, by Hairer, Ernst,
+* _Solving Ordinary Differential Equations I_, by Hairer,
-Nørsett, Syvert P., Wanner, Gerhard,
+Nørsett,, Wanner,
-* _Solving Ordinary Differential Equations II Stiff and Differential-Algebraic Problems_ by Hairer, Ernst, Wanner, Gerhard,
+* _Solving Ordinary Differential Equations II Stiff and Differential-Algebraic Problems_ by Hairer and  Wanner,
-* _Geometric Numerical Integration_ by Hairer, Ernst, Lubich, Christian, Wanner, Gerhard.
+* _Geometric Numerical Integration_ by Hairer, Lubich and  Wanner.